sophieyuefeiwang/MSDS699-MLlab-final-project/README.md

 3) Model selection with cross validation
 4) Evaluation metric on the winnder model
 5) Examine feature importance on the winner model
-6) Winnder Model web app deployment  using Streamlit
+6) Winner Model web app deployment  using Streamlit

 Please find all the relavant code in this repository and the recorded presentation video can be founded here: https://www.youtube.com/watch?v=GLaEPvKh0qE